WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 <img src="./media/Step3-image-19.png" />

 6. **Select** the "Free" service plan.
 7. **Select** the "Create" button.
-You receive a message that the service is being created and that it may take a few minutes.
-The message will disappear and you will be taken to the services dashboard of your Bluemix account.
+You will receive a message that the service is being created and that it may take a few minutes.
+The message will disappear and you will be brought to the services dashboard of your Bluemix account.

 <img src="./media/Step3-image-20.png" />

 > **Note** - You should have 5 services in your services dashboard.
-These are the services that will be used by the Watson Data Platform labs; Data Engineering, Business Analytics, Data Science and Application Development.
+These are the services that will be used across the Watson Data Platform labs; Data Engineering, Business Analytics, Data Science and Application Development.

 ## Step 4: Create the Watson Data Platform lab application